pandas-dev/pandas/doc/source/indexing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Syntactically integrating ``MultiIndex`` in advanced indexing with ``.ix`` is a
-but challenging, but we've made every effort to do so. for example the
+bit challenging, but we've made every effort to do so. for example the
 following works as you would expect:

 .. ipython:: python